-One of the key ways you can have a positive impact on your team and the organization is by operating more as a "Coach" than a "Manager".
+One of the keyways you can have a positive impact on your team and the organization is by operating more as a "Coach" than a "Manager".
 A study conducted by Bersin & Associates showed that organizations with senior leaders who coach effectively and frequently improve their business results by 21 percent as compared to those who never coach.

 Shifting from Supervisor to Coach

 What it is NOT What it IS

 It is not therapy!
-It does not focus on the past It is not about competition against others Deals with the future Creates a future in keeping with a person's vision and goals Includes teamwork, going for the goal and being your best Focuses on strengthening skills and unlocking one's potential
+It does not focus on the past.
+It is not about competition against others.
+Deals with the future.
+Creates a future in keeping with a person's vision and goals.
+Includes teamwork, going for the goal and being your best.
+Focuses on strengthening skills and unlocking one's potential.

 The Role of a Coach Who is the COACH?
 Who is the CLIENT?
-Supervisor (You!)HR Partner Anyone looking or needing to make improvements in their performance.
-Supervisor, manager or colleague with proven track record of effective coaching Anyone looking to develop professionally.Anyone needing to talk through a specific Professional coach outside the organization situation at work.
+Supervisor (You!)
+HR Partner Supervisor, manager or colleague with proven track record of effective Anyone looking for or needing to make improvements in their performance.
+Anyone looking to develop professionally. coaching.Professional coach outside the organization.
+Anyone needing to talk through a specific situation at work.